 List of Chapters Removed from NEET Chemistry Syllabus

-There are some units which were completely removed from the NEET syllabus such as Polymers, Environmental Chemistry, Chemistry in Everyday Lives, Structural Chemistry, etc. The following table brings the list of topics along with their corresponding units which have been removed by NMC.
+There are some units which were completely removed from the NEET syllabus, such as Polymers, Environmental Chemistry, Chemistry in Everyday Lives, Structural Chemistry, etc. The following table brings the list of topics along with their corresponding units that have been removed by NMC.

 Chapters |